-Prerequisite: Principles of Physics, Calculus (Calculus may be taken concurrently with AP Physics).
+Prerequisite: Successful completion of Experimental Biology AND one other full year science course, B or better in Geometry and concurrent enrollment or previous enrollment in Algebra II in Depth or the equivalent, AND teacher recommendation.
 Duration: Full Year - Meets EVERY OTHER day for the entire year.
 Credit: 1.0 Science.